5 Myths About Pediatric VCUG

 Dr. Blumberg asserts that conscious sedation utilizing either midazolam or inhaled nitrous oxide has been shown to be safe and to reduce distress in children undergoing VCUG without compromising the procedure results.
 “The patients achieve sedation but are awake and able to respond to questions and to void,” she concludes.

-If VCUG cannot be avoided, we encourage parents to ask their physician about these safe and effective sedation methods, as few physicians voluntarily offer it as an option today.
+If a VCUG cannot be avoided, we encourage parents to ask their physician about these safe and effective sedation methods, as few physicians voluntarily offer them as options today.

 Myth #3: There are no safe, available alternatives to VCUG.

-Under the informed consent doctrine, doctors are obligated to disclose all risks of VCUG, not just cherry-pick which information to give.
-This includes disclosing safe, available alternatives, including the option of no treatment—which would have been an ideal option for patients who didn’t have VUR or were suffering from another serious condition that repeated VCUGs didn’t diagnose, such as an ectopic ureter, resulting in delayed treatment.
+Under the informed consent doctrine, doctors are obligated to disclose all forseeable risks of VCUG, not just cherry-pick which information to give.
+This includes disclosing safe and available alternatives, including the option of no treatment.

 Myth #4: VCUG doesn’t cause sexual trauma.

-While you won't hear this from the medical community, the VCUG test often results in severe medical and sexual trauma for many children.
-In fact, the traumatic nature of this test has been validated by extensive research, including multiple studies equating VCUG trauma to child sexual abuse (CSA).
+VCUG has a high potential for medical and sexual trauma, which is especially harmful in early developmental stages.
+Its traumatic nature has been validated by extensive research, including multiple studies equating VCUG trauma to child sexual abuse (CSA).

-Many former patients go on to develop vaginismus as a result of their procedure, a condition believed to stem from sexual trauma.
-This condition is common in victims of rape and sexual abuse, making penetration impossible due to the involuntary contracting of vaginal muscles.
+Many former patients go on to develop pelvic floor dysfunction and related conditions (like vaginismus) as a result of the VCUG procedure, which is a common effect in victims of rape and sexual abuse.
 These patients often find themselves in sex therapy or pelvic floor therapy in an effort to reclaim their bodies, comfortably use menstrual products, and enjoy sexual intimacy in marriage and relationships.

 Myth #5: The only risks of VCUG include ionizing radiation and pink urine for up to 12 hours.